SNAP Violation: Retailer Response Guide to Trafficking

 Often, we find that our clients didn’t mention bulk pricing (like 12 packs of soda, cases of energy drinks, etc.).
 Instead, the highest listed item is $6.99 because that is the highest single item that the store sells.
 In our representation, we don’t simply list the highest priced items.
 Instead, we identify what the participants want to purchase the most with their food stamps, and we determine what some of the most popular items are – and why.

-A lot of what we do at Metropolitan Law is confidential.
+A lot of what we do at Metropolitan Law is confidential and contains sensitive information.
 We represent hundreds of stores in fraud investigations at any given point.
 Each SNAP violation defense case we handle contains a wealth of information about the industry and the Department.
 Our responses aren’t like most other firms, and most of what other firms do is pattern their practices after ours.

 So, hear me when I say that there is no magic formula to responding to a Charge Letter.
 Our practice is to present the most complete picture as we can, and treat our clients’ stores independently.
 We use data and studies, as well as our knowledge of the different USDA personnel (and our relationships with them) to try to present the most important information that they are looking for.